fadyjan/FetchAPI-ReactNative/README.md

 # FetchAPI-ReactNative
-Application with Base and Tab Navs to fetch data from api and show posts , by clicking in each post goes to Post Page by the same Image and descraiption
+Application with Base and Tab Navs to fetch data from api and shows posts , by clicking in each post in routes to Post Page by the same Image and descraiption

 ![](images/1.JPG)
 ![](images/2.JPG)